 4. Getting the order of your preferences right

-We use an 'Equal Preference Scheme' to decide which school can be offered to your child.
-This means that when we are making decisions, we don’t take into account the order (1 to 4) that you have put the schools in on your application; we will just list all children according to the admission rules for each school.
-It is as though you’ve made up to four separate applications to your preferred schools.
+We use an 'Equal Preference Scheme' to decide which school we can offer your child.
+This means that when we are making decisions, we don’t take consider the order (1 to 6) that you have put the schools in on your application.
+We list all children according to the admission rules for each school.
+It is as though you’ve made up to six separate applications.

 Other things to remember

 - Each school has an Admission Number (AN) which is the number of places that we can offer.
-You can see the AN for the schools you are interested in by checking the ‘Find my child a school place’ checker.
+You can see the AN for the schools you are interested in by checking the school directory.

-- If your preferred school, or schools, have had more applications than there are places available, then we may not be able to offer your child a place.
-This will be because other children had higher priority for the places available.
-We use the admission rules to put children into order and then offer the number of places we have available (the AN).
+- If your preferred school, or schools, has more applications than there are places available, then we may not be able to offer your child a place.
+This will be because other children had a higher priority for the places available.
+We use the admission rules to put children into order and then offer the number of places we have available.

 - Remember that we cannot guarantee that your child will be offered a place at your catchment school, or any of your preferred schools.